- Expected end date:

-This new UNU-CPR Occasional Paper* provides insights into major recent trends in violent conflict, and analyses the implications of these trends for international actors engaged in conflict prevention and management.
+This paper provides insights into major recent trends in violent conflict, and analyses the implications of these trends for international actors engaged in conflict prevention and management.
 It finds that:

 - After declining for much of the 1990s, the number of major civil wars has almost tripled in the past decade.
 The number of minor civil wars have also risen in recent years, largely due to the expansion of the Islamic State and its affiliates.